 - 4. Select or enter values in the fields to define the transcoder (i.e., to change in the outbound stream), for example, the Format, Video Bitrate, or Resolution.
 For details, see Transcoder Settings. - 5.
 To pass through KLV data, check the KLV Metadata checkbox. - 6.
 To enable audio on the outbound stream, check the Audio checkbox. - 7.
+Select or enter values for the Advanced Parameters.
+For details, see Advanced Parameters in Transcoder Settings. - 8.
 (Optional) If Transport Stream Shaping is enabled (under Advanced Parameters), you can define additional parameters, as shown in the following example.
 For details, see Advanced Shaping